vrupak/job-sponsorship-detector/README.md

    - A summary of all detected keywords
    - Links that jump to the keyword location in the job description
    - A tooltip (`ⓘ`) with usage instructions (only shown if keywords are found)
+* Adds an H1-B icon next to company names in the job posting sidebar if they are known visa sponsors
 * Smart detection that refreshes highlights and banner when browsing between job listings

 ---